PhD in Forensic Science

 - Application Fee

-- Bachelor's degree in chemistry or biology; or a bachelor’s degree in forensic or natural science with the equivalent of a minor in either chemistry or biology
+- Bachelor's degree conferred by a regionally accredited institution in chemistry or biology; or a bachelor’s degree conferred by a regionally accredited institution in forensic or natural science with the equivalent of a minor in either chemistry or biology

 - Official transcript(s) from degree granting institution(s)